If you know the why, you will find the how. What does that mean?

-How often we aspire to achieve but find there is a disconnect between getting from where we are and where we want to be.
-Our Sated goals for self-actualization appear far-fetched.
+How often we aspire to achieve but find there is an Agile disconnect between getting from where we are and where we want to be.
+Our Sated goals for self-actualization appear Undulated and far-fetched.
 We feel stalled, lethargic, demotivated, stretched like Elastic.
 We can’t seem to defy the odds.
-We beat up ourselves because of our Liminal progress.
+We beat up ourselves because of our liminal progress.

 That’s where positive self-talk comes into play.
 To get moving.
 To feel inspired to be creative.
 To do something different.
 We can do this through travel, exploration, positive thinking, afilliation with progressive people, through reading, music, and more.

 Songs stimulate our desire to achieve.
 Here are 10 to get you going.